-Now, this edge of the lake is full of interesting sites and historical landmarks.
-From Camp Richardson Resort, which has been offering their services as a lake-front retreat since 1924, to Zephyr Cove Resort, built in 1900 during the Comstock silver mining boom, and from Inspiration Point Vista to Vikingsholm Castle, both of which offer spectacular views of Emerald Bay, Lake Tahoe has so many things to show its visitors.
+Now, this edge is full of interesting sites and historical landmarks.
+From Camp Richardson Resort, which has been offering their services as a waterfront retreat since 1924, to Zephyr Cove Resort, built in 1900 during the Comstock silver mining boom, and from Inspiration Point Vista to Vikingsholm Castle, both of which offer spectacular views of Emerald Bay, Tahoe has so many things to show its visitors.

 Temperatures in the area range from mid-20s to mid-40s ?F in the winter months and from mid-50s to low-80s ?F in the summer, but the surface water temperature rarely goes below 40 ?F and never freezes.
-At its warmest in the summer months, the lake surface can reach 75 ?F in August.
+At its warmest in the summer months, the surface can reach 75 ?F in August.
 No matter which season you visit, these mild temperatures allow cruise ships to operate year-round.
 Visitors can take in the sights with an enthralling cruise aboard the M.S.
-Dixie II or enjoy one of the many other sightseeing cruises along the lake.
+Dixie II or enjoy one of the many other sightseeing cruises.

 In the summer, the area promises a number of exciting activities including hiking, boating, and relaxing on one of the many beaches.
-The trails are fantastic for finding spectacular views of the lake, and bike paths allow quick travel around the area.
+The trails are fantastic for finding spectacular views, and bike paths allow quick travel around the area.
 The area is also filled with restaurants, marinas, and live music shows in the evenings.
 Take a paddlewheel boat or a gondola out on the water or experience adventurous rope courses and zip lines.

 Even in winter, Lake Tahoe is full of life.
 Spend the day up on the mountains, where you can ski, sled, snowshoe, take a sleigh ride, hop on a snowmobile, or put on some skates to experience the ice firsthand.
 Resorts like Sierra-at-Tahoe offer skiing and other winter fun.
 There are plenty of other activities in town as well, including the gear shops, unique boutiques, art galleries, and historical sites.
-For other fun activities to do when you visit this magnificent area, check out the Top 20 Things to Do in Lake Tahoe.
+For other fun activities to do when you visit this magnificent area, check out the Top 20 Things to Do.
+You can additionally book lodging options.

 Approximately 3 million people agree that Lake Tahoe is a wonderful and beautiful place to visit year-round.
 The area is visited by the same number of visitors that travel to Grand Canyon National Park and Yellowstone National Park each year, making it one of the most sought-after destinations in America.